espressif/esp-idf/docs/en/api-reference/network/esp_eth.rst

 The DA, SA, type, payload, and padding of an Ethernet packet must be no smaller than 60 bytes in total.
 If the required 4-byte FCS field is added, packets must be no smaller than 64 bytes.
 If the payload field is less than 46-byte long, a padding field is required.

 The FCS field is a 4-byte field that contains an industry-standard 32-bit CRC calculated with the data from the DA, SA, type, payload, and padding fields.
-Given the complexity of calculating a CRC, the hardware normally will automatically generate a valid CRC and transmit it.
+Given the complexity of calculating a CRC, the hardware normally automatically generates a valid CRC and transmit it.
 Otherwise, the host controller must generate the CRC and place it in the transmit buffer.

 Normally, the host controller does not need to concern itself with padding and the CRC which the hardware EMAC will also be able to automatically generate when transmitting and verify when receiving.
 However, the padding and CRC fields will be written into the receive buffer when packets arrive, so they may be evaluated by the host controller if needed.

 .. note::
-    Besides the basic data frame described above, there're two other common frame types in 10/100 Mbps Ethernet: control frames and VLAN-tagged frames.
-They're not supported in ESP-IDF.
+    Besides the basic data frame described above, there are two other common frame types in 10/100 Mbps Ethernet: control frames and VLAN-tagged frames.
+They are not supported in ESP-IDF.

 .. ------------------------------ Driver Operation --------------------------------